AndreasMuehlmann/hnefatafl/README.md

 - getAvailableMoves => check if move is blocked; check if at least one move is available
 - reimplement draw only with the history for the current move
 - check if a move is blocked in valid move
-- Let the availableMovesGenerator be constructed outside of game and move the reset method to the constructer